 When you have your travel blog up and running it’s time to focus on advertising and marketing.
 One of the best ways to find those true fans who love reading about your adventures is through building a regular readership.
 So, how do you do it?
 You need to build an Email subscriber list by offering something of value.
 It could be a poster-size photograph of one of the most beautiful places you’ve visited.
 Or it could be your subscriber-only 100 Things to do In Switzerland.
 Whatever your giveaway, it needs to create excitement.
 You can use a marketing automation system like Mail Chimp to help you set up and create emails and e-newsletters to send out to subscribers.

 Starting a successful blog is time consuming, so if you fail to plan you plan to fail.
-Time-management strategies will be your best friend, especially if you’re jugging a full-time job or work commitments.
-Check out the short online course offered by Australian Online Courses, Time Management, to master the art of managing your time well.
+Time-management strategies will be your best friend, especially if you’re juggling a full-time job or work commitments.
+Check out the short online course offered by Australian Online Courses, Successful Time Management, to master the art of managing your time well.